The Intersection of Patriarchal Culture, Enmeshment, and Narcissism in South Asian Couples.

 “That’s just our culture.”

-Underneath these patterns, I typically see three overlapping dynamics:
+Underneath these patterns, I typically see three overlapping and interdependent dynamics:

 • Patriarchy, which assigns power and authority to men